sasjs/sasjs.io/docs/guide-viya.md

 Then, `./sas-admin auth login` to authenticate.
 Next, `./sas-admin compute credentials create` and use the credentials you would like the new compute context to use (the equivalent of the SAS 9 `sassrv` account).

+To validate, you should see these creds on the `/credentials/domains?start=10` endpoint.

+Now run the following command:  `sudo systemctl restart sas-viya-runlauncher-default`

 Next up, log onto SASEnvironment Manager (as admin user), Contexts, View Compute Contexts.
 You can either create a new profile, or modify the existing "SAS Job Execution compute context".

 Scroll down and add the following attribute / value pairs: